ajank/GOaGO/README.md

 ## Installation

-You can install the development version of GOaGO from [GitHub](https://github.com/) with:
+You can install the development version of GO-a-GO from [GitHub](https://github.com/) with:

 ``` r